acadien/openkim_melt_temperature/README.md

 *** checkCoexistence(): ***
-Inputs:
+Inputs
-*One configuration prior to annealing but immediately after the liquid is quenched, including potential energy per atom.
+* One configuration prior to annealing but immediately after the liquid is quenched, including potential energy per atom.
-*Many (hundreds) of configurations after annealing *The full thermodynamic profile (sans configurations) during the annealing run
+* Many (hundreds) of configurations after annealing
+* The full thermodynamic profile (sans configurations) during the annealing run

-Outputs:
+Outputs
 One of: ["Error","AllSolid","AllLiquid","Coexistence"]